jpaulm/javafbp-websockets/README.md

 This will display the message `WebSocketServer starting` on the console.

-There are two simple, almost identical client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts`, which support two commands:
+There are two simple, almost identical, client HTML5 scripts called `chat1.html` and `chat2.html` in `src/main/resources/scripts`, which support two commands:

 - `complist` will display the contents of any selected jar file (specified in the `Data` field), and
 - `namelist` which just outputs 3 names.